O sea! day and night I wend thy surf-beat shore,

 Where joyous full of faith, spreading white sails,

-Some are in storms, some in the night with the watch on the lookout,
+Some in the night with the watch on the lookout,

 Breezes of land and love set from living shores to you on the living sea, to you O sailors,